benjmin-r/cto.coffee/writing/_posts/2018-12-18-leadership-as-an-ic.md

 Diligent readers will notice, that [Tom's list][tombartel] already lists "Leading by example".
 So you would not be wrong to say, this is not an extra point to Tom’s list.

 Nonetheless, this one is so important that I need to list it too.
-Plus, it's kind of a multiplier to all the above listed leadership traits.
+Plus, it's kind of a multiplier to all the above-listed leadership traits.

 That is, show any of the above traits in a way, that makes other people on your team want to behave in the same way.
 Then you have _the_ strongest indicator, that you are a leader.

 It's hard to emphasize this enough.
-You don’t have formal authority of an organization bestowed upon you?
+You don’t have a formal authority of an organization bestowed upon you?
 Yet, people follow what you do?
-Then you are a textbook definition of leader!
+Then you are a textbook definition of a leader!

 ## Addendum